dranjan/python-plyfile/doc/developing.md

 3. Make a pull request on the main repository.
 The base branch should be `master`.

+A documentation preview link will automatically be edited into the pull request description.
+If you made any changes that could affect the documentation, you can follow the link to make sure things look as they should.
+You can also preview the documentation locally as described further down.

 ## General information

 - The implementation of the library is the single file `plyfile.py`.